siulzeni/sh_price_analysis_extension/README.md

 #StubHub Price Analysis Extension
-This is a Chrome Extension that makes opening StubHub Price Analysis from an Event's page as easy as one click.
+This is a Chrome Extension that makes opening StubHub Price Analysis from an Event's page or a link from your clipboard, as easy as one click.

 ##Motivation